Ward 12 Toronto—St. Paul's

 Ward 12 Toronto—St. Paul's is a municipal electoral division in Toronto, Ontario that has been represented in the Toronto City Council since the 2018 municipal election.
-It was last contested in 2018, with Josh Matlow elected councillor for the 2018–2022 term.
+It was last contested in 2022, with Josh Matlow elected councillor for the 2022–2026 term.

 History

-The ward was created in 2018 when the provincial government aligned Toronto's then-44 municipal wards with the 25 corresponding provincial and federal ridings.
-The current ward is made up of parts of the former Ward 21 St. Paul, the former Ward 22 St. Paul and the southern portion of the former Ward 15 Eglinton—Lawrence.
+Toronto municipal ward boundaries were significantly modified in 2018, passing through three models (44-ward, 47-ward, and 25-ward).
+Ultimately, for the purposes of administering the 2018 election, the 25-ward structure was used and later upheld by the Supreme Court of Canada in 2021.

+From 2014 to 2017, the City of Toronto engaged in a ward boundary review evaluating the city's previous 44-ward model.